andrew/ultimate-awesome/README.md

 - [awesome-causality](https://github.com/napsternxg/awesome-causality) - Resources related to causality.
 - [awesome-iconjar](https://github.com/pluwen/awesome-iconjar) - 44 Collect free icon sets for iconjar. 收集免费的图标包，iconjar 格式（44套）。.
 - [awesome-self-reference](https://github.com/aztek/awesome-self-reference) - A curated list of examples of self-reference in art, science, and technology.
+- [awesome-retrospectives](https://github.com/josephearl/awesome-retrospectives) - A curated list of resources for facilitating and learning about retrospectives.
 - [awesome-jupyterlab-extension](https://github.com/Yogayu/awesome-jupyterlab-extension) - 😎 A curated list of awesome Jupyterlab extension projects. 🌠 Detailed introduction with images.
 - [awesome-product-manager](https://github.com/yuhenobi/awesome-product-manager) - A curated list of awesome resources for product managers to learn and grow.
 - [awesome-distributed-ml](https://github.com/Shenggan/awesome-distributed-ml) - A curated list of awesome projects and papers for distributed training or inference.